bxplpc/120033/readme.md

 economically profit from these unnatural and economically motivated artificial scarcities.
 The model of polyexistence makes it easy to demonstrate that the concept of Intellectual Property is invalid.
-This proof is based on logic that is rooted in nature of existence and nature of possession and the requirement for ownership to be in harmony with nature of possession and existence.
+This proof is based on logic that is rooted in the nature of existence and nature of possession and the requirement for ownership to be in harmony with nature of possession and existence.

-Having rejected the Western IPR regime as an erroneous model for govenrnance of polyexistentials, we introduce the Libre-Halaal model of governance of polyexistentials towards facilitating conviviality of tools.
+Having rejected the Western IPR regime as an erroneous model for governance of polyexistentials, we introduce the Libre-Halaal model of governance of polyexistentials towards facilitating conviviality of tools.
 We then focus on the digital world and introduce the The Libre-Halaal By* (ByStar) Digital